-BMP Contact State Construction Engineer

-Target Audience Designated district construction and maintenance personnel

-Description Maintain an Erosion and Sediment Control Design and maintenance jobs which require coverage under the Construction Storm Water General Permit.
+BMP Contact State Construction Engineer/Natural Resources Section Target Audience Designated district construction and maintenance personnel Target Pollution Sources Sediment, construction waste Description Maintain an Erosion and Sediment Control Design and Construction Manual.
+Measurable Goals A manual will be maintained on all construction and maintenance jobs which require coverage under the Construction Stormwater General Permit.
 A copy will also be maintained on the Department's website to be used by other personnel, as necessary.